alphagov/govuk-developer-docs/source/manual/setting-up-request-tracing.html.md

 [View history in old opsmanual](https://github.gds/gds/opsmanual/tree/master/infrastructure/howto/setting-up-request-tracing.md)

-# Setting Up Request Tracing
+# Set up request tracing

 Request tracing makes it easier to understand how requests originating from users of publishing apps make their way through the system.
 For example, if a